 - Innovative Policy Modelling and Governance Tools for Sustainable Post-Crisis Urban Development

-- Consortium: Universidad Politécnica de Madrid (Project Coordinator), Nommon Solutions and Technologies, Centre for Advanced Spatial Analysis, University College London, Urban Planning Group, Eindhoven University of Technology, Instituto de Física Interdisciplinar y Sistemas Complejos, Institut Municipal d’Informàtica, Ajuntament de Barcelona.
+- Consortium: Universidad Politécnica de Madrid (project coordinator), Nommon, Centre for Advanced Spatial Analysis (CASA) at University College London, Urban Planning Group at Eindhoven University of Technology, Instituto de Física Interdisciplinar y Sistemas Complejos at the University of the Balearic Islands, Institut Municipal d’Informàtica at Ajuntament de Barcelona.

 - 2013 – 2016

 INSIGHT (Innovative Policy Modelling and Governance Tools for Sustainable Post-Crisis Urban Development) is a research project funded under the ICT Theme of the European Union’s Seventh Framework Programme.
-INSIGHT aims to investigate how ICT can help European cities formulate and evaluate policies to stimulate a balanced economic recovery and a sustainable urban development.
-The project is conducted by a Consortium composed by the Technical University of Madrid (Project Coordinator), Nommon Solutions and Technologies, the Centre for Advanced Spatial Analysis (CASA) at University College London, the Technical University of Eindhoven, the Institute for Cross-Disciplinary Physics and Complex Systems (IFISC) at the University of the Balearic Islands, and the Barcelona City Council.
-The project started on October 2013 and run for 36 months.
+INSIGHT aimed to investigate how ICT can help European cities formulate and evaluate policies to stimulate a balanced economic recovery and a sustainable urban development.
+The project was conducted by a consortium composed of the Technical University of Madrid (project coordinator), Nommon, the Centre for Advanced Spatial Analysis (CASA), the Technical University of Eindhoven, the Institute for Cross-Disciplinary Physics and Complex Systems (IFISC), and the Barcelona City Council.
+The project started in October 2013 and ran for 36 months.

-Cities embody the twofold challenge currently facing the European Union: how to improve competitiveness while achieving social cohesion and environmental sustainability.
-They are fertile ground for science and technology, innovation and cultural activity, but also places where problems such as environmental pollution, unemployment, segregation and poverty areconcentrated.
-INSIGHT aims to investigate how ICT, with particular focus on data science and complexity theory, can help cities create and evaluate policies to promote a balanced recovery and a sustainable urban development.
+Cities embody the twofold challenge facing the European Union: how to improve competitiveness while achieving social cohesion and environmental sustainability.
+They are fertile ground for science and technology, innovation and cultural activity, but also places where problems such as environmental pollution, unemployment, segregation and poverty are concentrated.
+The project INSIGHT aimed to investigate how ICT with particular focus on data science and complexity theory can help cities create and evaluate policies to promote a balanced recovery and a sustainable urban development.

-The objectives of the project are the following:
+The objectives of the project were the following: